lexibank/tlopo/out/vol2/chapter9.md

 The two sets below probably do not reflect POc _&ast;rodrom_.
-Rather, _&ast;rodrom_ and the sets below all reflect a PAn monosyllabic root _&ast;-dem_ (see vol. 1, pp.24–25, 27–28).
+Rather, _&ast;rodrom_ and the sets below all reflect a PAn monosyllabic root _&ast;-dem_ (see [vol.1,24](../contributions/1-2#p-24)–25, 27–28).
 That is, several items reflecting this root were separately inherited into POc.

 <table id="2-9-2-2-308-POc-marom-a">
 <tr>